Locations of visitors to this page

 After the fighting

-Once the Arabs caught wind of the Deir Yassin attack, a significant amount of creative energy was diverted from how to win the war into how to manufacture a huge lie.
+Once the Arabs caught wind of the Deir Yassin attack, a significant amount of creative energy was diverted from how to win the war into how to manufacture a lie.
 A Palestinian named Hussein Khalidi is attributed with starting the lie of massacre and atrocity.
-Khalidi's accusations were accepted as gospel truth by New York Times correspondent Dana Schmidt on April 12th, 1948, just a few days after the attack.
-Because it is the New York Times, it must have been true, and Schmidt's reporting is often referred to as proof a massacre took place.
-The problem with this is that Khalidi's claims were invented propaganda.
+Khalidi's accusations were accepted as gospel by New York Times correspondent Dana Schmidt on April 12th, 1948, just a few days after the attack.
+Schmidt's reporting is often referred to as proof a massacre took place.
+The problem with this is that Khalidi's claims were contrived propaganda.

 Arab sources, many of whom were living in Deir Yassin at the time of the attack, are surprisingly vocal in exposing the sham of the alleged atrocities at Deir Yassin: